marviuss/Distribute-Detailed-Mapping/README.md

 To get started with the project, follow these steps:

 1. **Install Flask**:
-   - Set up a virtual environment and install Flask: `python -m pip install flask`.
+   - Set up a virtual environment and install Flask: `pip install flask`.
    - Install the geojson package: `pip install geojson`.
+   - Install the shapely package: `pip install shapely`
+   - Install the requests package: `pip install requests`
+   - Install the pyproj package: `pip install pyproj`

 2. **Run the Flask Server**:
    - Copy the access token from your own Mapbox account and replace the value of `mapboxgl.accessToken` in `script.js` with your token.